Typenine/Law-School-Tracker/README.md

 ## Settings
 - Visit `/settings` to configure:
-  - Default minutes per page (used by the parser and upload flow)
   - Default focus (1-5) used by Focus Timer/Session Logger
   - Reminders (enable and lead hours)
   - Per-course minutes-per-page overrides